Funyday-k/lingyuxia/_pages/cv.md

 * **Hands-on project of axion and boson stars**, Jan.
   * 2023TDLI Winter Camp of Astrophysics, advised by Prof. Luca Visinelli

-  We study the method of estimating the mass of a boson star and Fried- mann equations, and numerically predict the upper bound of the mass using shooting method of ODE and the age of Universe.
+  We study the method of estimating the mass of a boson star and Friedmann equations, and numerically predict the upper bound of the mass using shooting method of ODE and the age of Universe.

 * **The first Summer School of Basic Theory for top physics students**, July 2023